axtloss/pear-no-s/README.md

 ## Transphobic slur in piri
 This one is a special case, originally There was a [post on r/unixporn (has been deleted)](https://www.reddit.com/r/unixporn/comments/mqd9q2/plasmamom_can_we_have_macos_at_home/) <br>
 And then there was this comment [CW: contains transphobic slur](https://www.reddit.com/r/unixporn/comments/mqd9q2/comment/gufyq5b/?utm_source=share&utm_medium=web2x&context=3) <br>
 It was true, Alexb included a slur in piri.
 I contacted him about that and told him to remove it and he supposedly did.
-But with the release of pearos monterey (after thhttps://www.reddit.com/r/unixporn/comments/mqd9q2/plasmamom_can_we_have_macos_at_home/is whole thing has happened), look what I found: <br>
+But with the release of pearos monterey (after the https://www.reddit.com/r/unixporn/comments/mqd9q2/plasmamom_can_we_have_macos_at_home/ thing has happened), look what I found: <br>
 [CW: transphobic slur](placeholder)
 This one really annoys me because it's really just disrespectful, he includes a transphobic slur in an application of which the backend was made by a trans person.
 Not only did he _lie_ to me and others about having it removed, he also just continued including it in newer releases and didn't even patch it from the release that was the newest during that time. <br>
 <br>